quantum-kite/kite/docs/documentation/index.md

 3. How to define the settings for KITE simulations
 4. How to calculate the different target functions
 5. Post-processing the results with [*KITE-tools*][kitetools]
-6. Adding disorder or magnetic field to the tight-binding model
+6. Adding disorder or a magnetic field to the tight-binding model
 7. How to edit the [HDF5]-file
 8. Optimizing the settings for various calculations

 !!!
 Example "First calculation with KITE"

-    Let us do a simple first calculation with KITE.
+    Let us perform a simple first calculation with KITE.
     *(Do not worry about the fine details just now, these will be covered later in the tutorial.)*

     !!!
 Tip